atkuzmanov/notification-system-kafka-2020/notification-sending-system/ANALYSIS_V1.0.md

         - No graphical User Interface (UX) required

 - Requirement `2.` analysis and breakdown:
-    - Containerize with Docker, so it can be scaled in Kubernetes or Cloud.
+    - `TODO` research if containerization with Docker is required, so it can be scaled in Kubernetes or Cloud.

 - Requirement `3.` analysis and breakdown:
     - Implement "at least once" logic to guarantee SLA.